Rare trade with Eagles nets Cowboys new center

-The Dallas Cowboys were somewhat surprised when Travis Frederick when retired earlier in the offseason but made a trade to pick up another Wisconsin center, selecting Tyler Biadasz with the final selection of the fourth round.
+The Dallas Cowboys were somewhat surprised when Travis Frederick retired earlier in the offseason, but made a trade Saturday to pick up another Wisconsin center, selecting Tyler Biadasz with the final selection of the fourth round.

 To get Biadasz, the Cowboys made a trade with the NFC East rival Philadelphia Eagles, giving up a fifth-round pick next year and this year's 164th selection to move up to No. 146.